-This piece on long distance date ideas is a guest post from Karis of Don’t Dream, Just Travel.
+This a guest post from Karis of Don’t Dream, Just Travel.

-My husband and I have been doing long distance for a few years.
+My husband and I have been doing long distance for a few years, and that means we’ve gone through lots of long distance date ideas.
 It all started when we began dating while living in Kenya, and continued over 3 continents!
 I’m a musician and he runs his own business, so our work often takes us all over the world.

 We had been dating with periods of long distance when he proposed, and now, in our first year of marriage we are still often apart, but getting closer and closer to the day when we will finally be together much more, in the same country, city, and home!

-We found long distance is doable, and I want to share some of our ideas on staying close as a couple, despite being cities or oceans apart.
-Some of these are long distance “dates”, while others are juist general tips for long distance relationships.
+We found that maintaining a happy relationship while long distance is doable, and I want to share some of our ideas on staying close as a couple, despite being cities or oceans apart.
+Some of these are long distance “dates”, while others are just general tips for long-distance relationships.

 Both of us love cooking, so if time permitted and we both happened to be in the same time zone, we could cook and eat dinner together via Skype or FaceTime.